 Brewing a rounded cup of coffee is all about controlling the extraction rate so that you get all of the flavors you want while avoiding those you don’t.
-There are numerous factors to consider, but as a general rule of thumb, the grind level is coarser the longer the water touches the grounds.
+There are numerous factors to consider, but as a general rule of thumb, the ground level is coarser the longer the water touches the ground.

 You can tell if the coffee beans have been over-or under-extracted by tasting them.
 Under-extracted coffee has a thin or weak flavor and is overly bright and sour.